 In this post we discuss the importance of a living compliance program, and highlight some of the IRS announcements that need to be reflected in your policies and procedures if you want to remain fully compliant.

 We are often asked what constitutes a consequential or an inconsequential error when validating a W-8 form.
-Some errors are obviously consequential, such as failing to sign the form, completing the wrong form and providing US indicia.
-But what happens if an error appears relatively trivial, such as an incorrect date format?
+Some errors are obviously consequential, but what happens if an error appears relatively trivial, such as an incorrect date format?
 In this post, we explore how you can assess the risks involved and make a judgement about whether to reject or validate a W-8 form.